By William Bixby

 But, Hakeem “The Dream” Olajuwon’s value could not be found only in his numbers.
 His true worth is found in the aesthetics.
 Olajuwon spun, faked, and countered his way into the Hall of Fame.
 His moves looked choreographed when facing opponents in the paint.
 Olajuwon’s footwork was so spectacular that he often made defenders look and feel foolish on the basketball court.
 As if in a living, on-court chess game, he seemed to be three steps ahead of any other player.
 Ask David Robinson, whom Olajuwon embarrassed in the Western Conference Finals in 1994 after Robinson robbed Olajuwon of his second MVP award.
 He left Robinson spinning dizzily and mis-stepping the entire series.
 Post-series, after Olajuwon had put an average of 35 ppg. on Robinson’s to his own 24 ppg., Robinson said that he thought he did a pretty good job of guarding the Dream.
 He was wrong.
 Olajuwon’s extreme offensive versatility gave all his opposition nightmares.
 If the defender was smaller than him, Olajuwon would overpower him and finish with a short hook over either shoulder or a vicious dunk.
 If a defender was larger, he would take him to the top of the key and dribble past him, or post at the baseline for his patented “Dream Shake.”
 Hakeem Olajuwon was unstoppable.

-Olajuwon, shone among the best era of big men in NBA history.
+Olajuwon, shined despite playing during the best era for big men in NBA history.
 Olajuwon faced 6 of the 10 best centers of the NBA’s 50 greatest players.
 He played against the best talent level at his position and won 2 championships with a team of fairly average players.
 His career completely overlapped with both Patrick Ewing’s and David Robinson’s careers and none of those centers could match Olajuwon in his prime.
 His NBA peers knew how dominant Olajuwon was during the nineties.
-Robinson said that you fon’t really guard Olajuwon, you just try to stay between him and the goal, stay on your feet, and hope he misses.
+Robinson said that you don’t really guard Olajuwon, you just try to stay between him and the goal, stay on your feet, and hope he misses.
 Hakeem sent Shaquille O’Neal, one of the best and biggest men in NBA history, home in tears after being swept in the 1995 NBA Finals.
 Shaq post-game said that Hakeem was the greatest center of all-time.
 Though his statement was forged in frustration, Olajuwon was easily the best center in that series and in the NBA at that time.
 Michael Jordan, arguably the best basketball player of all-time, said the center that he most would like to play with was Hakeem Olajuwon.

 Hakeem Olajuwon’s greatness cannot be measured in numbers.
 To appreciate all that he could do, honestly, you had to see him.
 In the 90′s, he was simply better than everyone around him and he proved it by dominating all his peers on the basketball court.
 No center has ever played with the grace or visually stunning and appealing style that Hakeem Olajuwon did.
 He did not just physically outplay opponents, he embarrassed them.
 And in complete contrast to his mercilessly assault of the centers in the 90′s, he was genuinely humble and almost regal when asked about freshly defeated victims.
 Hakeem was unyielding on the court, but gracious off of it.
 Most importantly though, he won basketball games.
 He did it through a complete, expansive offensive arsenal, a smothering defensive game, and one of the most beautiful styles of play in basketball.